 10. Dine at Osteria di Brera

 After a thrilling tour of the Brera district, now it’s time for a delicious dinner.
-Osteria di Brera is known for their mouth-watering seafood menu, it’s actually a gourmet fish restaurant, but they have a bit of everything on the menu.
+Osteria di Brera is known for its mouth-watering seafood menu.
+It’s actually a gourmet fish restaurant, but they have a bit of everything on the menu.